 How much are they spending on it?
 How much video content do they produce?
 Do they have official guidelines or prioritization procedures when it comes to captioning?

-At the end of 2016, in collaboration with the Ecampus Research Unit at Oregon State University (OSU), we released a report based on our nationwide survey focusing on those questions and others about how institutions in higher ed are handling the captioning of their video content.
+In collaboration with the Ecampus Research Unit at Oregon State University (OSU), we released a report based on our nationwide survey focusing on those questions and others about how institutions in higher ed are handling the captioning of their video content.

 We’ve pulled a few highlights from the report to satisfy your collective curiosity and keep you up to date on major video captioning trends in higher ed.